arduino/docs-content/content/hardware/08.edu/solution-and-kits/alvik/tutorials/user-manual/user-manual.md

 You can learn more about the available functions for Alvik in the following [Alvik's API Documentation](https://docs.arduino.cc/tutorials/alvik/api-overview).

-***Although Alvik's "out of the box" experience is designed in micropython, there are C++ APIs that allow you to program Avlik in the Arduino IDE, these APIs are 1 to 1 compatible with the micropython APIs, which means that the API overview will be interesting for both micropython and C++ programs.***
+***Although Alvik's "out of the box" experience is designed in micropython, there are C++ APIs that allow you to program Avlik in the Arduino IDE, these APIs are 1 to 1 compatible with the micropython APIs, which means that the [Alvik's API Documentation](https://docs.arduino.cc/tutorials/alvik/api-overview) will give you information for both micropython and C++ programming experiences.***

 The latest firmware of the STM32 can be found at [this link](https://github.com/arduino-libraries/Arduino_AlvikCarrier/releases), and [here](#how-to-upload-firmware) is the guide to flash it.
 ![Alvik STM32](assets/alvik_STM.png)